Previously, I wrote about why you absolutely need to avoid injury. Today I’ll provide you with some simple (though not always easy) ways to do so.

 1. Look after your gut health

-This is number one on my list without any question.
+This is number one way to avoid injury on my list.
 The health of our gut is intricately bound up with our immune function, so many of those irritating infections that many athletes struggle to overcome are the result not of coming into contact with someone else who was ill, but of having poor gut function.

 The gut with it’s mass of neural tissue filled with important neurotransmitters has been called “the second brain”.
 There are studies that demonstrate that having poor gut function affects not only your susceptibility to physical illness, but also mental illness.